tinymce/tinymce-docs/plugins/emoticons.md

 This plugin adds a dialog to the editor lets users insert emojis into {{site.productname}}'s editable area.
 The dialog can be invoked via a toolbar button - `emoticons` - or a dedicated menu item added as `Insert > Emoticons`.

-The emoticons plugin provides an autocompleter for adding emoticons without using the toolbar button or menu item.
-Adding a colon `:`, followed by at least two characters will open the emoticon picker showing matching emoticons.
+The emoticons plugin provides an autocompleter for adding emoji without using the toolbar button or menu item.
+Adding a colon `:`, followed by at least two characters will open the emoticon picker showing matching emoji.

 > **Note**: The emoticons plugin does not automatically convert text emoticons into graphical emojis.